Accio/BioQC/pages/bioqc/bioqc-simulation.md

 | SkeletalMuscle | 15.00%               |
 | Spleen         | 13.57%               |

-**Table 2**: Median lower detection limites of tissues as contamination sources.

 Interestingly, brain samples are a special case: if they contaminate other tissues, it is more difficult to identify (but not other way around).
 It can be partially explained by the experiment design: Briggs